GitGuardian/ggcanary/README.md

 ### Delete the project

 1. Run `terraform destroy` in the main directory.
-2. Delete manually the S3 bucket holding the state (terraform cannot destroy it for safety reasons).
+2. Delete the S3 bucket holding the state (Terraform cannot destroy it for safety reasons).
 3. Run `terraform destroy -var-file="../terraform.tfvars"` in the `tf_backend` directory.

 # Limitations